kalabiyau/sms-client/README.md

 sms-client
 ==========

-This is a simple client gem which allows to send a notifications to SMS server [sms-server](https://github.com/vlewin/sms-server)
+This gem provides a very simple command line tool to send notifications to the [SCC Messaging Service](https://github.com/vlewin/sms-server) using the SMS Protocol.
+Be sure to have a config.yml with proper sms-server settings inside a ~/.sms directory.